Every marriage in Virginia must be licensed and solemnized according to State Law

 2. Prohibited Marriages

 The following categories of marriages are illegal in Virginia:

 A marriage entered into prior to the dissolution of an earlier marriage of one of the parties;

 A marriage between an ancestor and descendant; or between a brother and a sister; or between an uncle and a niece; or between an aunt and a nephew; whether the relationship is by the half or whole blood or by adoption;

 When either party lacks the mental or physical capacity to consent to the marriage;

 "Common law" marriages are not valid if entered into in Virginia or any other jurisdiction which does not permit them for its residents.

 A marriage license may be obtained from the Office of the Clerk of Circuit Court in any city or county in Virginia.
 A license may be obtained in Roanoke County even if one or both parties do not reside in the County.
 Once granted, a marriage license permits a marriage ceremony anywhere in the Commonwealth of Virginia.

 Both parties must appear in person to receive the license.
 The Office of the Clerk of Circuit Court in Roanoke County is open from 8:30 a.m. to 4:30 p.m., Monday through Friday except holidays.
 Each party must furnish the required information under oath or affirmation and falsifying any information on a marriage license could subject the parties to prosecution for perjury.
-You may be asked to furnish documentary proof (such as photo id) of certain information on the application (such as age or termination of previous marriage).
+You shall be asked to furnish documentary proof (such as photo id) of certain information on the application (such as age or termination of previous marriage).